focus000/obsidian/Zettelkasten/Layer 2.md

 ### Arbitrum

-different with optimism: use binary search way in multi turn ask challenger to find the exact invalid trans
+different with optimism: use binary search way in multi turn ask challenger to find the exact invalid transaction to verify.

+pros:
+- can just verify the fault transaction, hence f

 ### zkRollup